Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/get_started_web_services.md

 > **Note**
 >
-> In multi-node/multi-host on a Transfer CFT Copilot server, the maximum number of parallel requests is copilot.misc.maxnbprocess multiplied by n (where n is the number of hosts).
+> In multi- node/multi- host on a Transfer CFT Copilot server, the maximum number of parallel requests is copilot.misc.maxnbprocess multiplied by n (where n is the number of hosts).

 ## Create a request